 - Check that the throat plate is even with the table top.
 If not, adjust the four corner setscrews with a 2 mm hex key.
-See the procedure in Assembly section. - Securely tighten throat plate screw.
-Do not let the throat plate to bow up above the table surface.
+See the procedure in the Assembly section. - Securely tighten the throat plate screw.
+Do not allow the throat plate to bow up above the table surface.